 RICHARD N. MASSEY has served as a member of our board of directors since the Take-Private Transaction in February 2019.
-Mr. Massey has served as Chief Executive Officer of Cannae since November 2019, and has served on the Cannae board of directors since June 2018.
-Cannae is a holding company engaged in managing and operating a group of companies and investments and, in Mr. Massey's role as its Chief Executive Officer, he serves as an executive and/or director of Cannae and some of its portfolio companies.
-In this capacity, Mr. Massey has served as a director of Alight, Inc., a cloud-based provider of integrated digital human capital and business solutions, since April 2021 and its predecessor FTAC from May 2020 until April 2021.
-Mr. Massey served as Chief Executive Officer of AUS and ASZ, which were blank check companies, from January 2021 through December 2022, and served as a director of AUS and ASZ until April 2022.
+Mr. Massey has served as Vice Chairman of Cannae since February 2024, previously served as Chief Executive Officer of Cannae since November 2019, and has served on the Cannae board of directors since June 2018.
+Mr. Massey has served as a director of Alight, Inc., since April 2021 and its predecessor FTAC from May 2020 until April 2021.
+Mr. Massey served as a director of FTAC II, a blank check company, until its business combination with Paysafe in March 2021.
+He served as Chief Executive Officer of AUS and ASZ, which were blank check companies, from January 2021 through December 2022, and served as a director of AUS and ASZ until April 2022.

 Mr. Massey is a Senior Managing Director of Trasimene Capital Management, LLC, a privately held company, which provides certain management services to Cannae, since November 2019.
 Mr. Massey is also a longtime partner of Westrock Capital Partners and Bear State Advisors, both privately held multi-family investment partnerships.
 Mr. Massey was Chief Strategy Officer and General Counsel of Alltel Corporation from January 2006 to January 2009.
 From 2000 until 2006, Mr. Massey served as Managing Director of Stephens Inc., a private investment bank, during which time his financial advisory practice focused on software and information technology companies.
-Mr. Massey formerly served as Chairman of Bear State Financial, Inc., as a director of Black Knight, Inc., FGL Holdings, Fidelity National Financial, Inc., and Fidelity National Information Services, Inc., and as a director of the following special purpose acquisition companies: Foley Trasimene Acquisition Corp., Foley Trasimene Acquisition Corp., I, Austerlitz Acquisition Corp., I and Austerlitz Acquisition Corp.
-II.
-He also serves as a director of the Oxford American Literary Project, and as Chairman of the Board of the Arkansas Razorback Foundation.
+Mr. Massey formerly served as Chairman of Bear State Financial, Inc., as a director of Black Knight, Inc., FGL Holdings, Fidelity National Financial, Inc., and Fidelity National Information Services, Inc. He also serves as a director of the Oxford American Literary Project, and as a member of the board of the Arkansas Razorback Foundation.

-Mr. Massey has a long and successful track record in corporate finance and investment banking, a financial, strategic and legal advisor to public and private businesses, and identifying, negotiating and consummating mergers and acquisitions.
+Mr. Massey has a long and successful track record in corporate finance and investment banking, as a financial, strategic and legal advisor to public and private businesses, and in identifying, negotiating and consummating mergers and acquisitions.